shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

    CondaEnvandICG - Contains compiled code from here: https://github.com/VLOGroup/denoising-variationalnetwork, which
     was the first implementation of TNRD in Tensorflow.
 They created customa CUDA/C++ code to implement the radial basis function activiations in TNRD.
-There code, however, is severly outdated.
+Their code, however, is severly outdated.
 In CondaEnvandICG I just store their CUDA/C++ code and a version I compiled to use with Tensorflow.
 If you want to know how to load custom compiled bazel code look in icg.python.ops.icg_ops.py.
 This directory also contains the current Conda environment I use for my research.